binaryslav/linux-cheat-notes/linux-notes.md

      last reboot - display the history of reboots and system loads

 *

-     uname -a - session information(kernel,architecture)

-*

-     hostname - shows the system hostname

-     hostname -i - displays the IP address of the system

-*

-     modinfo - shows information about a Linux Kernel module

-*

-     runlevel - displays current running level of system

-*
-     uname -r  - to list a linux kernel in use

-     dpkg --list | grep linux-image - to list all installed linux kernels

-     lsmod - shows which loadable kernel modules are currently loaded

-     insmod - download mod into the memory by adding to the kernel

-     rmmod - simple programm to resolve a module from the Linux Kernel

-*

      systemd-analyze - display how much time takes the system for the boot.